 Read about our approach to all things technology, aviation, drone logistics and delivering healthcare

-The first and last miles of the health supply chain have proven to be the greatest challenge for organisations when striving to meet Sustainable Development Goal 3; Good Health and Wellbeing.
-In recent years, significant progress has been made in delivering health-related interventions designed to improve maternal and child health, health coverage and vaccination rates, as well as reduce mortality and ill-health due to communicable diseases.
+The first and last miles of the health supply chain have proven to be the greatest challenge for organizations when striving to meet Sustainable Development Goal 3; Good Health and Wellbeing.
+In recent years, significant progress has been made in delivering health-related interventions designed to improve maternal and child health, health coverage, and vaccination rates, as well as reduce mortality and ill-health due to communicable diseases.
 It is increasingly apparent, however, that the gains have been neither universal nor sufficiently broad-based and sustainable.
 During times of massive disruption, such as a global pandemic, the right supply chain management strategies can boost visibility, lower risk, and increase the speed of service.

 The first mile of delivery is identified as the first leg of the journey the item will make in the individual supply chain process.
 A manufacturer, for example, may see a first mile delivery as the transportation of their completed goods from the factory to a distribution center or warehouse.
-In the realm of global health, the first mile of delivery is assumed as the most inelastic with reference to the need for innovation, technological ingenuity and advancement.
+In the realm of global health, the first mile of delivery is assumed as the most inelastic with reference to the need for innovation, technological ingenuity, and advancement.
 However, this is a common misconception:

 Goods spend much more time getting through the first mile than the last mile

-The first mile is rife with logistical inefficiencies often overlooked in supply chain transportation costings — for example, the time taken to package cold chain and highly dangerous medications prior to the commencement of the journey, the time taken to send goods via slow modes of transport such as road, rail or ocean carrier and the time containers spend idling at ports, detention, or inspection facilities.
-The use and continued reliance on these standardised methods adds up to longer lead times, which ultimately has a profound impact on the wellbeing and health outcomes of the patient, who depend on that medication arriving quickly.
+The first mile is rife with logistical inefficiencies often overlooked in supply chain transportation costings — for example, the time taken to package cold chain and highly dangerous medications prior to the commencement of the journey, the time taken to send goods via slow modes of transport such as road, rail or ocean carrier, and the time containers spend idling at ports, detention, or inspection facilities.
+The use and continued reliance on these standardized methods add up to longer lead times, which ultimately has a profound impact on the wellbeing and health outcomes of the patient, who depend on that medication arriving quickly.

 Inefficiency in the first mile has a domino effect

-The inelasticity of conventional and standardised first mile logistics means that if there is an emergency need for a health commodity, it is unlikely conventional methods will be able to deploy both rapidly and cost effectively.
+The inelasticity of conventional and standardized first mile logistics means that if there is an emergency need for a health commodity, it is unlikely conventional methods will be able to deploy both rapidly and cost-effectively.
 Failure to accommodate designated windows of transport may add weeks to the lead time, which then compounds the wait for goods at every subsequent stage of the supply chain.
 With this knowledge, suppliers may routinely hold high levels of safety stock to accommodate unpredictable inventory lead time, which builds up inventory holding costs, working capital, and other hidden costs that ultimately erode profit margins.

-Conventional first mile supply chain methods, such as courier vehicles, bikes and on-ground transportation remain the primary cost leakage for businesses operating within this sector.
+Conventional first mile supply chain methods, such as courier vehicles, bikes, and on-ground transportation remain the primary cost leakage for businesses operating within this sector.
 These forms of transportation take hours to reach their destination and require plenty of warning in order to prepare individuals and supplies for the journey.
 In addition, there are costs of warehouse storage and housing costs associated with these methods of transport, to ensure the supplies are not spoiled in the process.
 Hiring the staff required to man these vehicles represents a further operational expenditure cost within the first mile of the supply chain.
-The integration of innovative and airborne methods into this stage would significantly reduce these capital and operational costs incurred by the business to enable a faster and more streamline the first mile of the supply chain.
+The integration of innovative and airborne methods into this stage would significantly reduce these capital and operational costs incurred by the business to enable a faster and more streamlined first mile of the supply chain.

-The last mile delivery is intended to be the last step of the supply chain.
+The last-mile delivery is intended to be the last step of the supply chain.
 It is the final transportation of goods; the item is delivered into the hands of its final user and owner.
 In the case of health supply chains, this means the essential medication or supply sought has successfully been delivered to the patient in need.
 The last mile also represents the most expensive leg of a supply chain, as it usually accounts for between 30-40% of the total delivery cost.

 The last mile of delivery has often proven the most difficult and tedious to overcome.
-This may be due to a myriad of factors, such as poor transportation networks, weak infrastructure, unpredictable waterways or climatic activity that isolates remote and rural communities from essential services and goods.
+This may be due to a myriad of factors, such as poor transportation networks, weak infrastructure, unpredictable waterways, or climatic activity that isolates remote and rural communities from essential services and goods.
 At present, one billion people across the world lack access to essential health supplies at the last mile of the global supply chain.

 Conventional methods had tended to transport bulk supplies of these essential healthcare commodities that were not tailored to the individual facility.
-The design of the last mile supply chain has meant these supplies were to be stored until they were needed, resulting in huge waste of unused, or unwanted, healthcare supplies as well as time lags in the provision of essential goods reaching their specified destination.
+The design of the last-mile supply chain has meant these supplies were to be stored until they were needed, resulting in a huge waste of unused, or unwanted, healthcare supplies as well as time lags in the provision of essential goods reaching their specified destination.
 These variables have contributed to huge cost leakages as well as stunted progress within the realm of global healthcare equality and improved wellbeing, as defined under Sustainable Development Goal 3: Good Health and Wellbeing.